csiwek/sipptam/README.md

 TODO image

 ## Scenario execution order
-**The order which scenarios are selected defines the scenarios order execution.**
+Syncing the execution of scenarios is something that definitely can make the testrun to pass or to fail.
+Sipptam makes sure the execution is made as the user wants. **The order which scenarios are selected defines the scenarios order execution.** Let's see an example.

 #### Example
 Having this folder: